-Attribute Config instancedir Security Security support provided.
-In a Kerberos-enabled cluster, the ZooKeeper nodes associated with configurations created using the Config API automatically has proper ZooKeeper ACLs.
-Because instancedir updates ZooKeeper directly, it is the client's responsibility to add the proper ACLs, which is cumbersome.
-Sentry can be used to control access to the Config API, providing access control.
-For more information, see Enabling Sentry Authorization for Search using the Command Line on page 79.
+Attribute Config instancedir Security • In a Kerberos-enabled cluster, the ZooKeeper hosts associated with configurations created using the Config API automatically has proper ZooKeeper ACLs.
+Because instancedir updates ZooKeeper directly, it is the client's responsibility to add the proper ACLs, which is cumbersome. • Sentry can be used to control access to the Config API, providing access control.
+For more information, see Configuring Sentry Authorization for Cloudera Search on page 88.
 No ZooKeeper security support.
 Any user can create, delete, or modify instancedirs directly in ZooKeeper.
 Creation method Generated from existing configs or instancedirs in ZooKeeper using the ConfigSet API.
 Manually edited locally and re-uploaded directly to ZooKeeper using solrctl instancedir.

-Template support Several predefined templates are available.
+Attribute Config instancedir Template support Several predefined templates are available.
 These can be used as the basis for creating additional configs.
 Additional templates can be created by creating configs that are immutable.
 One standard template.
 Mutable templates that use a Managed Schema can be modified using the Schema API as opposed to being manually edited.
 As a result, configs are less flexible, but they are also less error-prone than instancedirs.

-Attribute Config instancedir Sentry support Configs include a number of templates, each with Sentry-enabled and non-Sentry-enabled versions.
+Sentry support Configs include a number of templates, each with Sentry-enabled and non-Sentry-enabled versions.
 To enable Sentry, choose a Sentry-enabled template. instancedirs include a single template that supports enabling Sentry.
-To enable Sentry with instancedirs, overwrite the original solrconfig.xml file with solrconfig.xml.secure as described in Enabling Sentry in Cloudera Search for CDH 5 on page 82.
+To enable Sentry with instancedirs, overwrite the original solrconfig.xml file with solrconfig.xml.secure as described in Enabling Solr as a Client for the Sentry Service Using the Command Line .